Le-Technologue/Le-Technologue/README.md

 ### Greetings ~ (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 - 🎓 I'm a thirty-something Science & Technology Studies graduate from the EHESS, branching out in IT !
+- ✅ Learned C language from the bottom up, the old/42 skool way.
-- 🌱 Currently learning old skool C language from the bottom up at 42 School Lyon.
+- 🌱 Currently learning Object Oriented Programming through C++ @ 42 School Lyon.
 - 🔧 I like to fix stuff and help people out doing so.
 - 🔭 Looking forward to bring pertinent solutions and a human touch to your IT challenges.